jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

 }
 {% endhighlight %}

 In line 6, the grid spacing `h` is computed as expected.
-In line, we iterate through the locally owned part of a distributed vector, hence the indices start from `xs` and go until (but excluding) the local index start plus the number of points `info->xm` owned by the process.
+In line 8, we iterate through the locally owned part of a distributed vector, hence the indices start from `xs` and go until (but excluding) the local index start plus the number of points `info->xm` owned by the process.